AhmetZamanis/UsedCarKicksClassification/Report.md

 Our final model is a neural network.
-There is much to explain about how neural networks work, and there are many complex architectures, but I’ll summarize the basic idea starting from a simple linear regression:
+There is much to explain about how neural networks work, and there are many complex architectures, but I’ll summarize the basic idea by comparing with a linear regression:

 - In a linear regression equation, the **inputs** are the features.
   These inputs are multiplied with their respective **weights**